Enema of the State: Promotion

-Release
+Commercial performance

 The record guys [MCA] sat us down and prepared us for three things.
 First, they said, 'You'll be more famous than you ever thought.
 Second, you'll have more money than you ever thought.
 And third, you're going to play more arenas then you ever thought.'
 I laughed at them.
 I said, 'That guy's on crack!'